 Use the link below for details on how to get tickets etc.

-Hey Pop Pickers!
+Hello!
 I am Stephen Goldsmith (otherwise known as Mr Steve) and this is my website.

 The blog feature and extras tab are an informal way of distributing side projects and field recordings to friends, family and anyone whose boat it floats.
 Also I’ll give plugs to projects that I’ve stumbled across through work that I have enjoyed.